Who can volunteer?

 Do I need my own diving equipment?

-We will provide you with the BCD (buoyancy control device), full regulator set, scuba tanks and weights.
+For all EcoDivers and Research Assistants, we will provide you with the BCD (buoyancy control device), full regulator set, scuba tanks and weights.
 You will have to bring your own mask, snorkel, fins (booty fins), wetsuit, dive slate and a dive watch or, preferably, a dive computer.
+All Divemaster Interns must bring their own BCD and full regulator set in addition to the rest of the equipment stated above.

 In addition all volunteers (except Research and DiveMaster Interns) must purchase and bring with them the PADI dive instruction manuals and PADI PIC (certification) cards, as per PADI International Rulings May 2006.
 PADI PIC-cards are required to process each level of all PADI courses we offer – you can buy these PIC cards from local dive shops or from us for an extra fee of £25 (29 Euros) per PADI course and £15 (17 euros) for the EFR 1st aid.